-The impact of two factors on communication loadings were considered; level of market penetration (LMP) of equipped vehicles, and level of congestion.
+The impact of two factors on communication loadings was considered; level of market penetration (LMP) of equipped vehicles, and level of congestion.
 The LMP was changed in the demand input data, while the level of congestion was varied by introducing an incident to the freeway segment.

-Impact of Level of Market Penetration Fig. 2 illustrates the number of calls received by antenna 2 as a function of simulation time and three typical LMP.
-As expected, Fig. 2 verifies that, in some parts of the network, the number of calls generally increases with the number of equipped vehicles on the network.
+Impact of Level of Market Penetration Fig. 4 illustrates the number of calls received by antenna 2 as a function of the simulation time for three typical LMPs.
+As expected, Fig. 4 verifies that, in some parts of the network, the number of calls generally increases with the number of equipped vehicles on the network.
 This increase in number of equipped vehicles occurs either when the traffic demand increases or when the LMP increases.
-Thus, for the 10%, 20% and 50% LMP curves, it can be observed, that there is an increase in the number of calls from time 20 minutes to

-50 minutes into the simulation as a result of the increase in the traffic demand.
+Thus, for the 10%, 20% and 50% LMP curves, it can be observed, that there is an increase in the number of calls from time 20 minutes to 50 minutes into the simulation as a result of the increase in the traffic demand.
 In addition, the total number of calls appears to increase approximately linearly as a function of LMP.